Table of Contents

 The WorldTraveller is a thoroughbred touring bike.
 If you’re not planning to travel with heavy loads, this bike might not be for you.

 Luckily, KOGA has other much lighter and more suitable bikes in their product range for commuting or leisure.
+And the “WorldTraveller Classic” is still available and will shave 2-3kg off the bike’s weight.

-My Involvement With KOGA
+My Involvement with KOGA

 I have been a KOGA Ambassador for over five years now, so there is no doubt some of my feedback has worked its way onto this new bike.